waternine9/Atlast-Engine/README.md

 This is a GPU rasterizer capable of rendering up to 40 million triangles at 30 fps, shaded clipped and textured.

-# Requirements
+# Dependencies

 - CUDA
-- OpenCV v4.5.3
+- SFML 2.5

 # How do I use this?